 Students can view their grades in the D2L gradebook by going to Assessments > Grades.
 Grades for concept checks and application activities will be posted to the gradebook within 24 hours of the class session.
-Writing assignment grades will be posted by the first class session following the assignment due date.
+Writing assignment grades will be posted by the first class session following the assignment due date unless otherwise announced.